kuzmoyev/google-calendar-simple-api/README.rst

     :alt: Tests

-`Google Calendar Simple API` or `gcsa` is a library that simplifies event management in a Google Calendars.
+`Google Calendar Simple API` or `gcsa` is a library that simplifies event management in Google Calendars.
 It is a Pythonic object oriented adapter for the `official API`_.

 Installation